Computational design of industrial enzymes for green chemistry

 1. The high complexity of enzyme catalysis.

-2. The lack of accurate computational approaches for designing and estimating the catalytic potential of new variants.
+2. The lack of accurate computational approaches for designing and estimating the catalytic potential of the new variants.

 3. The inability to identify potential mutation sites far away from the active site of the enzyme.